 Cobots: A beginner’s guide to collaborative robots

-A brief history of Cobots
+A brief history of cobots

 For many years, large companies and manufacturers had to use traditional robots in their warehouses and factories.